skip to main content

 • increased thirst and urination

 In rare cases, two or more of the glands are overactive.
-This is called hyperplasia.

 HPT is most often diagnosed in people between the ages of 50 and 60.
 Women are affected about three times as often as men.
-Some people have HPT due to a rare genetic disorder called familial hypocalciuric hypercalcemia.
+Some people have hypercalcemia due to a rare genetic disorder called familial hypocalciuric hypercalcemia.
 This condition is typically benign and does not require treatment.

 In some cases, a problem such as kidney failure causes the parathyroid glands to become overactive.
 This is called secondary HPT.